A landscape of contact manifolds via rational SFT: Introduction

-Here, functoriality of $\Hcx$ means that $\Hcx(Y) \le \Hcx(Y')$ whenever there exists an exact cobordism from $Y$ to $Y'$.
-The monoidal structure on $\cont$ is given by disjoint union and the monoidal structure on $\cH$ is more involved; it will be explained in \S \ref{s3} and \S \ref{s4}.
-In particular, one can compute $\Hcx$ of a disjoint union from its components.
-The hierarchy functor $\Hcx$ of contact complexity is assembled from three functors: \emph{algebraic planar torsion} $\PT$, \emph{planarity} $\Pl$, both taking value in $\N\cup \{\infty\}$, and \emph{order of semi-dilation} $\SD$ defined on the full subcategory $\Pl^{-1}(0)$, also taking values in $\N\cup \{\infty\}$.
-There are overlaps between those invariants: when $\PT$ is finite, it is necessary to have $\Pl=0$.
-Therefore in the definition of the totally ordered set $\cH$, $k^{\PT}$ stands for the case where $\PT=k$ and $\Pl=0$, $k^{\SD}$ stands for the case where $\SD=k$ and $\Pl=1$, and $k^{\Pl}$ stands for the case where $\Pl=k$. $\PT$ can be viewed as the analogue of algebraic torsion in the context of RSFT.
+Here $k^{\PT}$ stands for $\Pl=0$ and $\PT=k$, $k^{\SD}$ stands for $\Pl=1$ and $\SD=k$, $k^{\Pl}$ stands for $\Pl=k$. $\PT$ can be viewed as the analogue of algebraic torsion in the context of RSFT.
 In particular, finiteness of $\PT(Y)$ implies that $Y$ has no strong filling just like algebraic torsion.
 However, $\Hcx$ goes well beyond non-fillable contact manifolds, i.e.\ $\SD,\Pl$ provide measurements for fillable contact manifolds.
 Roughly speaking, $\PT$ looks for rational curves without negative punctures and $\Pl$ looks for rational curves with a point constraint in symplectizations.
-And $\SD$ is defined using the $\Q[u]$-module structure on linearized contact homology introduced by Bourgeois-Oancea \cite{bourgeois2009exact}. $\PT$ measures the obstruction to augmentations of RSFT, while $\SD,\Pl$ can be phrased in the linearized theory, hence require the existence of augmentations.
+And $\SD$ is defined using the $\Q[U]$-module structure on linearized contact homology introduced by Bourgeois-Oancea \cite{bourgeois2009exact}. $\PT$ measures the obstruction to augmentations of RSFT, while $\SD,\Pl$ can be phrased in the linearized theory, hence require the existence of augmentations.
 To make $\SD,\Pl$ independent of the augmentation, we need to define $\SD$ and $\Pl$ via traversing the set of all possible augmentations of the RSFT.